We're puttingMuskoka Lamb back on the map

 The cultural history of Muskoka lamb runs as deep as the steamship rivers and is as old as the heydays of the wooden framed resorts.

-As Muskoka's up and coming primary producer of Muskoka Lamb, we have made a long term commitment to our local food community to provide both grain fed and grass fed Muskoka lamb year round.
+As Muskoka's up and coming primary producer of Muskoka Lamb, we have made a long term commitment to our local food community and 100 mile foodshed (Toronto to North Bay) to provide quality, fresh Muskoka lamb year round.
+We have a focus on Grass Fed Grain Finished lamb which we produce in the grazing season, and out of season we produce lamb fed on hay and grain.

 Muskoka Lamb is our farm's primary product!
 The finishing style depends on what time of year the lamb is born and what natural feeds are available during the grow out phase.